Country Boy (Alan Jackson song)

-"Country Boy" is a song composed and recorded by American country music artist Alan Jackson.
+"Country Boy" is a song written and recorded by American country music artist Alan Jackson.
 It is the third single from his album Good Time, having been released in September 2008.
 In January 2009, "Country Boy" became his twenty-fifth Number One hit on the Billboard country singles charts, as well as the third straight Number One from the album.
 It was briefly used in the 2010 film Unstoppable.

 Content

 The song is a moderate up-tempo backed mainly by electric guitar.
 In it, the male narrator addresses a female, inviting her to climb up into his four-wheel drive truck and telling her that he can take her wherever she wants, because he is a "country boy".
-It is considered one of the earliest popular examples of bro-country music.

 Critical reception

 Brady Vercher of Engine 145 gave the song a "thumbs down" rating.
 His review called the song "four minutes of triviality that declines to say anything more significant than 'I'm a country boy, I've got a 4 wheel drive…'Country Boy' is the kind of rubbish that would be expected from a new artist trying to prove their questionable country credentials rather than a respected veteran of the genre."
 His review also compared the song's theme to "Country Man", a Top Ten hit for Luke Bryan in mid-2008: "where ['Country Man'] embraces it’s[sic] own absurdity, 'Country Boy' tries to cover it’s[sic] own suggestive innuendo."
 Jeffrey B. Remz of Country Standard Time described the song more favorably, saying that despite the song's often-used theme of Southern life, "Jackson can lay claim to being the real deal and not a poseur."